telerik/teststudio-docs/docs/automated-tests/scheduling/multiple-machines-scheduling-setup/create-scheduling-server.md

 Hit the __Grant Access__ button to create reservation for the listed ports and an informational message appears to report the status of the action.

 ![Register ports for non admin users][7]

+In the sample screenshot two of the ports are already reserved for the users in the listed group - in such case you see an `Error: 183.
+Cannot create a file, when that file already exists.` message to inform that the ports cannot be registered second time for the same user group.

 > **Tip**
 > <br>